The human condition

 Consistent daily practice of whichever technique/s work best for you to provide a regular meeting with your own soul or subconscious mind, over time enables you to remain in the state at all times, thus always managing to maintain intelligent perspective at all times.

-Everything in this site – save me typing loads more right now – for instance.
+Everything in this site for instance.
 To wit I respectfully refer you to all the techniques available to learn from the online trainings offered here and most crucially to A M P E D, because that does it for you (you lazy bastard), but seriously it's the boom macca kebumba brain entrainment 'device' to make you fully enlightened in a state of manifesting whatever you need and want with ease without you doing a thing aside from being willing and pressing play once a day for six weeks. (this is by no means an exhaustive list and will be added to over time – your comments re suggestions for additions always most welcome)